 Under the GDPR consumers have several rights to their personal data, which are detailed below:

-Right to Access personal data: Consumers have a right to request a copy of their personal information that We hold.
-We will respond to such a request within one month.
+Right to Access personal Data: Consumers have a right to request a copy of their personal information we we will respond to such a request within one

-Right to Erasure: Consumers can request for Us to erase their personal data where there is no lawful basis requiring Us to continue processing this personal data.
-This right only applies in certain circumstances given that Our legal obligations include data retention periods.
+Right to Erasure: Consumers can request for Us to erase their personal data where there is no lawful basis for us to continue processing this personal data.
+This right only applies in certain circumstances given that Our legal obligations include data retention

-Right to Rectification of Personal data: Consumers can request that We correct any personal data that We are processing about them which is incorrect.
+Right to Rectification of Personal Data: Consumers can request that We correct any persona I d ata that We are processing about

-Right to be informed: Where the application of a personal data right has impacted on consumers personal data, they have the right to be informed.
+Right to be informed: Where the application of personal data rights has impacted consumers’ personal data, they have the right to be informed.

 Right to data portability: Similar to the right to access personal data, this right allows consumers to obtain personal data in an electronic format that would enable them to transfer that personal data to another organisation, should it be relevant.

-Right to restrict / object to processing of personal data: In certain circumstances consumers have the right to object to or restrict the processing of personal data, where this processing is based on consent, contractual obligation or Our legitimate interest.
+Right to restrict/object to the processing of personal: In certain circumstances, consumers have the right to object to or restrict the processing of personal data, where this processing is based on consent, contractual obligation or our legitimate interest.

-As referred to above, consumers also have the general right to withdraw the consent given Us to process any personal data and where this processing is based on what We deem to be Our legitimate interest.
+As referred to above, consumers also have the general right to withdraw the consent given to us to process any personal data and where this processing is based on what we deem to be our legitimate interest.

 Consumers have a right to opt-out of any marketing communications, which they can do by opting-out through the Account Settings on the website of the White Label.

-Consumers must inform Us of any changes to their information to ensure accuracy is maintained.
-Consumers can do this by contacting the support teams of the White Label through their website.
+Consumers must inform us of any changes to their information to ensure accuracy is maintained.
+Consumers can do this by contacting the support team of the White Label through their website.

-TGP Europe Ltd, 22A Castle Street, Douglas, Isle of Man, IM1 2EZ
+TPP Europe LTD, 22A Castle Street, Douglas, Isle of Man, IM1 2EZ.

 Support & Complaints

-TGP Europe will provide support for all White Labels they contract with, and support channels will be detailed on the website of the White Label, along with a complaint’s procedure.
+TGP Europe will provide support for all White Labels they contract with, and support channels will be detailed on the website of the White Label, along with a complaint procedure.